racktivity/ext-lfw/docs/alkiradocs/Macros/MacroSqlGrid.md

 #SQL Grid Macro
-This macro executes a given SQL query and shows the result in a SQL grid, with support of paging.
+The `sqlgrid` macro executes a given SQL query and shows the result in a SQL grid, with support of paging.

 ## Parameters
-The sqlgrid macro does not accept parameters, they are all defined in the bode of the macro.
+The `sqlgrid` macro does not accept parameters, the parameters are all defined in the body of the macro.

 * __dbconnection:__ name of the database connection, as configured on the database server
 * __table:__ table name to select from